aeszyman/athletes-of-piety/syllabus.md

 * William Harmless, “The _Life of Antony_: Themes and Influence,” in _Desert Christians: An Introduction to the Literature of Early Monasticism_ (Oxford University Press, 2004). eBook (background)
 * _Life of Antony_, Chapters 49-94. required text (assignment)

+Please submit Assignment 5.

+**February 15

-Please submit Assignment 5 and the digital part of the TimelineJS assignment.
+Please submit the digital part of the TimelineJS assignment.

 ###### Week 6
 **February 18: Library Research**